A top-selling brand of quality training pants that our expert praises as very leakproof.

 Soft design bridges the gap between diapers and underwear.
+Comes in several colors.
 Comes with a convenient potty training chart and stickers for encouragement.
 Made with ultra-soft cotton with ribbed leg holes that won't irritate sensitive skin.

 Some reports that colors fade quite a bit in the washing machine.
 Because they're cotton, they're prone to shrinking.